jananitework/devops45days-challenge/cicd/Jenkins/readme.md

-# Jenkins installation and pipeline configuration
+# Jenkins pipeline configuration and github webhook configuration

-2.1.Create jenkins in azure vm.

-2.2.Create a webhook for every new push to github

-2.3.Create a jenkins file to checkout source code, build the image and push to acr with new build number

-#####Checking webhook triggers 13
+### Install docker in jenkins vm and make sure the jenkins user has the permission for docker

+### Install az cli and grant permissions to access the ACR